cksystemsteaching/selfie/README.md

 > Scanning hexadecimal numbers!

-It is time for your first assignment.
+It is time for your first exercise.
 Design and implement support of integer literals in hexadecimal notation in selfie.
 First, think about how to extend the C\* grammar and then modify the `grammar.md` file in the selfie repository accordingly.
 Do not forget to include the prefix `0x` for hexadecimal numbers.
 Then, think about how to extend the above FSM for decimal numbers to hexadecimal numbers.
 After that, make a plan on how to extend the code in `get_symbol()` and `atoi()`, and then implement your solution in `selfie.c`.
 To see if it works, run:

 ```bash
 ./grader/self.py hex-literal
 ```

-When you are done with the assignment, we are ready to look into scanning character and string literals.
+When you are done with the exercise, we are ready to look into scanning character and string literals.
 Doing that provides an opportunity to look even closer at how to manage memory.
 This is important.

 #### Memory Management